XRPLF/xrpl-dev-portal/docs/tutorials/how-tos/testing-devnet-features.md

 {% /tabs %}

-### Final Considerations
+### Considerations

 - **Testing**: Utilize the XRPL Testnet or Devnet for testing new transaction types.
 - **Updates**: Regularly update your `rippled` and XRPL library clones to include the latest features and fixes.
-- **Custom Types and Serialization**: If your transaction involves new data structures, ensure they are correctly defined and serialized according to XRPL standards.
+- **Custom Types and Serialization**: If your transaction involves new data structures, ensure they are correctly defined and serialized according to [XRPL standards](../../references/protocol/transactions/index.md).

-This guide provides a foundational approach to extending the XRP Ledger with new transaction types, fostering innovation and customization.

 {% raw-partial file="/docs/_snippets/common-links.md" /%}